Entanglement Distribution in the Quantum Internet: Knowing when to Stop!: System Model

 \section{System Model}

 Generating and distributing entanglement can be a demanding task due to the delicate nature of quantum states and their susceptibility to environmental disturbances.
-In many practical scenarios, the generation of entanglement requires sophisticated and resource-intensive setups, often involving complex experimental apparatuses and precise control mechanisms.
+The complexity of entanglement generation and distribution becomes more evident for multipartite entangled states.
+Indeed, in many practical scenarios the generation of multipartite entanglement requires sophisticated and resource-intensive setups, often involving complex experimental apparatuses and precise control mechanisms.
 These technological limitations, coupled with the need for specialized environments that can facilitate quantum communication processes, make it pragmatic to assume a specialized super-node responsible for entanglement generation and distribution \cite{EppKamBru-17,AviRozWeh-22,VarGuhNai-21-1,IllCalVis-23}.
+Hence, it is reasonable to conceptualize an entanglement-based network architecture as the collection of clusters as represented in Fig.~\ref{fig:1}.
+In each cluster of quantum nodes, a super-node is connected through quantum channels to the other nodes, referred to as \textit{clients} in the following.
+In this context, only super-nodes are equipped with the aforementioned advanced apparatus and, hence, able to generate entanglement.
+As a consequence, in order obtain an entangled state shared between the client nodes, first the super-nodes should locally generate the entangled resource.
+Then, the entangled qubits (ebits) should be distributed to the clients according to a certain distribution strategy.

 \begin{remark*} We emphasize that, when it comes to the distribution of multipartite entanglement, the assumption of a super-node for the entanglement generation is needed, not only due to the current maturity of the quantum technologies, but also due to the unavoidable requirement of some sort of local interaction among the qubits to be entangled, as discussed in \cite{IllCalVis-23}. \end{remark*}